postfixadmin/postfixadmin/README.md

 ## Features

  - Unlimited domains/aliases/mailboxes
  - Optional storage quota support
  - Optional password expiry (beta)
  - Multiple password hashing formats
  - Supports PostgreSQL, MySQL, MariaDB, SQLite database backends (choose one)
  - Supports retrieval of mail from a remote POP3 server (via fetchmail)
  - Vacation / Autoresponder / Out Of Office support
  - Users have the ability to login, change their password or vacation (out of office) status.
  - Integration with Squirrelmail / Roundcube (via plugins)
  - Optional XMLRPC based API
  - Supports PHP7.2+ (older versions of PHP should work with older releases)

 [Some screenshots of Postfixadmin in action (as admin and user)](DOCUMENTS/screenshots/README.md)

 ## Releases

  - While you can install PostfixAdmin from 'git' using the 'master' branch, 'master' is our main development version.
 It may work.
 It may contain funky new exciting stuff.
 It may "eat your data".
  - If you want an easy life, use a published release - see: https://github.com/postfixadmin/postfixadmin/releases or its branch (e.g. postfixadmin_3.3)
  - Latest significant changes should be listed in the appropriate CHANGELOG.TXT file.
  - From 2025/06 we should be using SemVer releases (e.g. 4.0.1-beta1, and not postfixadmin-4.0.1-beta1 for tags etc)
  - Before a new release, try to remember to edit `config.inc.php` and change the version variable.
+Also update db_min_version in functions.inc.php if there were changes in upgrade.php.

 ## Development Notes